 If you make no monetary transactions for 365 consecutive days, your account will be closed and the funds will be transferred to your share savings account.

-No dividends will be paid on Free Checking.
+No dividends will be paid on Free Checking or Access Checking.

 Dividends on Health Savings Accounts will be paid each day your checking account balance is $100 or more.
 No dividends will be paid for any day your balance falls under $100.
 Dividends begin to accrue on the business day you make a deposit regardless of whether the deposit is cash or non-cash, but do not accrue on the date of withdrawal for the amount of the withdrawal.